3 Deadly Practice Mistakes To Avoid!

 (b) have a reason for working on these problems.
 Once your brain has something definite to work on your whole body will take on a different attitude to practicing and playing the guitar and you will find yourself moving towards your goals rapidly.

-Write things down on paper so you can look at the problem without the guitar in your hands; otherwise, there’s a good chance you will send a lot of time working on aspects of your playing that actually don’t need work.
-Essentially a lot of practice time is literally thrown out the window.
+Write things down on paper so you can look at the problem without the guitar in your hands; otherwise, there’s a good chance you will send a lot of time working on aspects of your playing that don’t need work.
+Essentially a lot of practice time is thrown out the window.
 These are practice mistakes to avoid and if not, it’s wasted time.
 Once you get a laser beam fix on your targeted ‘problem’ areas you will soon overcome your guitar playing obstacles.

 Practicing too fast – everyone does this but only the best players learn how to control and discipline themselves to overcome this hazard.